From sending parcels overseas to finding your nearest post box, we explain all you need to know about Switzerland’s postal service, La Poste Suisse.

 While La Poste Suisse remains the chief way for Swiss people to send and receive parcels, it is by no means the only one.
 In fact, the country has several other companies that provide delivery services for parcels both domestically and internationally.
 These include DHL, FedEx, DPD, and ParcelABC.

-A little fun fact: the global Universal Postal Union is also based in Bern, Switzerland, where it was founded in 1874.
+A little fun fact: the global Universal Postal Union is actually based in Bern, Switzerland, where it was founded in 1874.
 This is a United Nations specialized agency and the postal sector’s primary forum for international cooperation.

 Post offices in Switzerland